-There will be a guiz every Thursday at the end of class.
-The guizzes will generally be based on homework and lecture material from Thursday of previous week to Wednesday of the current week.
+There will be a quiz every Thursday at the end of class.
+The quizzes will generally be based on homework and lecture material from the corresponding week.
 Therefore, it is to your advantage to attend every lecture and have ALL the homework completed.
 If you miss a quiz you will get a ZERO for that quiz.
 NO MAKE-UP QUIZZES!
-At the end of quarter the lowest quiz score will be dropped.
+Lowest quiz score will be dropped at end of quarter.